 If you are into some housekeeping work, they’re looking for that, too!
 Not all their guests speak English so basic Spanish communication is required.

 The minimum stay for this hostel volunteering in Mexico is one month.
 If you want to stay longer than a month (which you will, for sure!), you may, depending on your performance and availability.

 If you are someone who’s knowledgeable in digital marketing and social media, they are also looking to fill this position.
 Managing Facebook, Google, web pages, etc is part of the job.

-In exchange for a 5 hour a day work (5 days with 2 days off), you will get a single bed in the volunteers’ dorm equipped with a reading lamp, bookshelf, and charging area.
-You will also get fresh towels and access to lockers/safe.
+In exchange for a 5-hour-a-day work (5 days with 2 days off), you will get a single bed in the volunteers’ dorm equipped with a reading lamp, bookshelf, and charging area.
+You will also get fresh towels and access to lockers/safes.